Editor’s note: This article was updated on 6 October 2023, introducing solutions like type assertions and the Partial

 See this example in the TypeScript Playground.

-The source of confusion, perhaps rightly justified if you’re a TypeScript beginner, is: how could something that seems so simple be such a problem in TypeScript?
+The source of confusion, perhaps rightly justified if you’re a TypeScript beginner, is: how could something so simple be such a problem in TypeScript?

-The TL;DR of it all is that if you can’t define the variable type at declaration time, you can use the Record
+In short, if we can’t define the variable type at declaration time, we can use the Record

 utility type or an object index signature to solve this.
-But in this article, we’ll go through the problem itself and work toward a solution that should work in most cases.
+But in this article, we’ll work through the problem itself and toward a solution that should work in most cases.

 type, but otherwise, this is a general rule to remember.